iiasa/bfast_hadi_yssp/README.md

-# bfast_hadi_yssp
+# Landsat time series analysis

-Landsat time series analysis using bfast
+Hadi Hadi developed this project during the YSSP 2017.
+The implementation includes a Google Earth Engine script to preprocess the satellite time series and a set of `R` scripts to apply the bfast analysis.